kusumachandu/kusumachandu/README.md

 ###

-<p align="left">I'm Chandra Shekar from Vijayawada<br><br>- 🔭 I’m working as Full-satck developer<br>- 📚 I'm currently learning svelte in my free time<br>- ⚡ In my free time I go for a bike ride and explore beautiful places</p>
+<p align="left">I'm Chandra Shekar from Vijayawada<br><br>- 🔭 I’m working as Full-satck developer<br>- 📚 I'm currently handling the projects and writing scalable codes for the project<br>- ⚡ In my free time I go for a bike ride and explore beautiful places</p>

 ###